alexandregranzerguay/vhdl-templates/README.md

 # VHDL Quick-Start Templates!
-Templates for most common VHDL components, ex: state machines, basic components, test benchs, etc. Quickly get started while following a style guide recommended by Xilinx
+Templates for most common VHDL components, ex: state machines, basic components, test benchs, etc. Quickly get started while following a style guide recommended by Xilinx.

+I have also included a [Demo](#full-scale-implementation) showing how these different templates can be used together to build a complex system in seconds.

 ## Templates
 ### State Machine